Owning cryptocurrency comes with great responsibility.

 Ledger is the winner in cheaper pricing.
 However if you personally like Trezor more it's better to pay a little extra and get the wallet you're comfortable with using.

 Trezor vs Ledger: How to buy

 If you have read this far, you would definitely understand the importance of buying your hardware cryptocurrency wallet from reliable distributors.

-Therefore, you can buy Trezor hardware wallet from their official website:
+Therefore, you can buy a Trezor hardware wallet from their official website:

 Similarly to Trezor, you can buy Ledger from their official website and receive free shipping: